ARM-software/astc-encoder/Docs/Testing.md

 of significant omissions:

 * Only square block sizes from 4x4 (8bpp) up to 8x8 (2pp) are tested.
-* Only `-thorough` compression speed tested, and few additional compressor options tested other than `-normal_psnr` for the `xy` data test set.
+* Only `-thorough` compression speed tested.
+* Few optional compressor options are tested other than the use of `-normal_psnr` for the `xy` data test set.
 * No LDR profile coverage of luminance-only input textures.
 * Limited HDR profile coverage of HDR input textures.
 * No Full profile coverage of 3D input textures.

-It is intended that pair-wise test coverage should be used in future to have wider coverage without excessive test runtime.
+It is intended that pair-wise test coverage should be used in future to allow us to have have wider coverage without excessive test runtime.